WebAuthn: Reception

 Paragon Initiative Enterprises also criticized how the standard was initially developed, as the proposal was not made public in advance and experienced cryptographers were not asked for suggestions and feedback.
 Hence the standard was not subject to broad cryptographic research from the academic world.

 Despite these shortcomings, Paragon Initiative Enterprises still encourage users to continue to use WebAuthn but have come up with some recommendations for potential implementers and developers of the standard that they hope can be implemented before the standard is finalized.
 Avoiding such mistakes as early as possible would protect the industry from any challenges that are introduced by broken standards and the need for backwards compatibility.

 ECDAA was only designed to use in combination with device attestation.
 This particular feature of WebAuthn is not necessarily required for authentication to work.
 Current implementations allow the user to decide whether an attestation statement is sent during the registration ceremony.
 Independently, relying parties can choose to require attestation or not.
 ECDAA was removed from WebAuthn Level 2 as it was not implemented by browsers nor relying parties.

-In the media

-WebAuthn, popularly referred to as "passkeys", has received mixed responses from the public: